timvieira/blog/content/value-functions-are-lagrange-multipliers.md

   they are implied by the existing balance constraints and assumptions that $P$ is a stochastic matrix.

-  TODO: need to prove that this is true in the general.

   Lemma 1 says the solution to the balance equation are always normalized.

   The average-reward case, on the other hand, needs an explicit sum-to-one constraint.
 This explains why the average-reward settings value functions are different from the discounted case.
-Note that the average-reward formulation on a $\gamma$-resetting transition model is not equivalent.
-(TODO: double check)

 [^ties]: If ever $\delta(s)=0$, the choice for $\pi(a \mid s)$ is any valid distribution over $a$.